sudheerr48/AutoSort-AI/README.md

 ## Troubleshooting

-If you encounter pip-related issues:
+If you encounter installation issues:

 1. Verify Python3 and pip3 installation:
 ```bash